CarterVoekel/data-visualization-portfolio/README.md

 ---

 ### 2. Custom Context Modal - Workout Wednesday

-Right-click context menus that transform static cells into actionable insights, enabling external research and workflow triggers directly from the dashboard.
+Context-aware right-click menus that turn static table cells into actionable entry points.
+Users can open external resources, launch workflows, or jump to focused detail views without leaving the main dashboard.

+**Use case**
+Give operators and analysts a fast way to investigate a record (account, order, site, etc.) or trigger follow-up actions directly from a Sigma table.

+**What it shows**
+- Right-click menu with tailored options based on the selected row
+- Links out to research tools, CRMs, or internal systems
+- Optional jump-to tabs / filtered views inside the same Sigma workbook

 - **Tools:** Sigma (input tables, actions, custom calcs, design, data apps)
 - **[View Project](https://workout-wednesday.com/2025-week-26-sigma-context/)**

 ---

 ### 3. Sigma Notes App - Workout Wednesday

-A Notion-like lightweight, no-code system for managing notes and reminders within Sigma.
+A lightweight, Notion-style notes system built directly in Sigma, used to capture context, reminders, and annotations alongside operational metrics.

+**Use case**
+Give teams a simple way to record “why” something happened (context, decisions, next steps) without leaving the dashboard or bouncing between tools.

+**What it shows**
+- Notes linked to a specific entity (account, site, order, etc.)
+- Status, category, timestamps, and author for each note
+- Filters to review notes by entity, status, or time period

 - **Tools:** Sigma (data apps, input tables, actions)
 - **[View Project](https://workout-wednesday.com/2025-week-38-sigma-can-you-make-some-snotes/)**

 ---

 ### 4. Smart Allocation Modeler - Logistics & Planning

-Simulates how to distribute limited inventory during a shortage.
-Use controls to test prioritization strategies and see the impact on order fulfillment.
+Simulates how to distribute limited inventory during a shortage, letting users test different prioritization strategies and see the impact on order fulfillment in real time.

+**Use case**
+Help operations, planning, or logistics teams decide how to allocate constrained supply across customers, regions, or orders when there isn’t enough to go around.

+**What it shows**
+- Requested vs. allocated quantities by customer, region, or order
+- Controls for total available supply and allocation rules (e.g., equal share, priority-first)
+- Summary KPIs like % of demand fulfilled and shortfall by segment

 - **Tools:** Sigma (data apps, input tables, actions, control elements)

 ![Smart Allocation Modeler Screenshot](project4-allocation/images/smart-allocation-model.png)